 Images of ALL the buildings subject to Article 4 Directions because of their architectural features are provided in the following photo book:-

-NOTE: Basingstoke Road and Junction Road houses are Additionally included within the A4 Direction re HMOs in the University “Residential Catchment Area”.
+Basingstoke Road and Junction Road houses are Additionally included within the A4 Direction re HMOs in the University “Residential Catchment Area”.
 Houses in Jesse Terrace are also subject to HMO restrictions.
+Further details on this are below.

 The Council’s Draft Local Plan Submission March 2018 states (section 4.2.14 Page 38)